Upheaval of the Five Barbarians: Xianbei migration and alliances with Jin

 During the 2nd century, the Xianbei people supplanted the Xiongnu on the northern steppe and, unified under the confederation of Tanshihuai, launched numerous raids on the Han's borders.
 However, after Tanshihuai's death in 181, the confederation went into an immediate decline due to a succession crisis.
 Many of the Xianbei tribes seceded and decided to migrate southward with the intention of settling down near or within the Chinese interior.

 In the northeast, where the Wuhuan people once dominated before their defeat at the Battle of White Wolf Mountain, the Xianbei Murong, Duan and Yuwen tribes came to fill in the power vacuum that was left.
 The Murong was the first of the three to attach themselves to the Central Plains dynasties by aiding the Cao Wei in their campaign against Gongsun Yuan.
 They remained affiliated well after the founding of Jin, and despite a war between both sides from 281 to 289, the Murong resubmitted to Jin and their chieftain, Murong Hui, was appointed Commander of the Xianbei.
 Meanwhile, in 258, another Xianbei tribe, the Tuoba, occupied the abandoned city of Shengle north of Shanxi, also becoming a vassal of Wei and Jin.
+The Xianbei retained most of their nomadic way of life and rendered their services as skilled horsemen.

 In the midst of the War of the Eight Princes, the Chief Controller of You province, Wang Jun, sought to consolidate his control over his domain.
-He allied himself with the surrounding Duan, Yuwen and Wuhuan, who provided him with auxiliaries who fought in the campaigns against Sima Ying and Sima Yong.
-The Xianbei were a deciding factor in Sima Yue's victory in the civil war, but they also carried out the sacking of Ye in 304 and Chang'an in 306, killing thousands of the cities' inhabitants.
+He allied himself with the surrounding Duan, Yuwen and Wuhuan, who provided him with cavalry units who fought in the campaigns against Sima Ying and Sima Yong.
+The Xianbei were a deciding factor in Sima Yue's victory in the civil war, but they also carried out the brutal sackings of Ye in 304 and Chang'an in 306.
 Their military effectiveness encouraged the Jin to continue employing them in containing the growing threat of Han-Zhao, with the Tuoba soon joining on the side of Jin as well.